 Wilson Auction would have to review receipts for small items paid for with cash, which would be a long process and not worth the fee Wilson would charge us.
 Roy stated that we won’t be able to evaluate how much cash was collected as there are few receipts anyway.
 Police had cancelled checks for large equipment sales at Harrington Auction.

-You can spend a lot of cash trying to follow the money trail but spending more money than it’s worth is also true for the bartering exchanges which includes vans given to John Brady.
+It was determined that one can spend a lot of cash trying to follow the money trail but we do not want spend more money than it’s worth.
+This is also true for the bartering exchanges which includes town property transferred to John Brady, Esq.
 The auction company did a search for Town of Dewey, Sam Mackert (one check for $23) and no checks were issued in other policemen’s names.
 There is no list of the smaller items.
 It is strongly recommended by the audit committee members there be no more bartering and the commissioners have agreed with this recommendation.
 It was strongly recommended that we review the list of equipment and get a record of what happened to each piece of equipment during the second phase of the audit.

 The committee emphasized that we don’t have a problem with the LESO program in concept.
-Our issue is that the police “knowingly, consciously kept off the books accounts, conducted transactions and handled cash without disclosure to the Town, even having a safe for cash.”
+Our issue is that the police “knowingly, consciously kept these transactions off the books, conducted transactions and handled cash without disclosure to the Town, even having a safe for cash.”
 The committee expressed concern that police saying they will do better is not sufficient accountability.

 Steve asked if we are going to get an appraisal of the equipment and Roy stated that was still up in the air how this would be handled.
 We could for example use a model of 20% of the value of equipment valued over $100,000.
 Scott Koenig asked about the need for evaluating the equipment.
 Larry stated that without this the town may be under evaluating its assets.
 Once Roy gets a handle on the value of what we have, he will be able to determine how to proceed.
 Paul asked how other towns deal with this and Roy commented we are the only town that participates in this program to this extent.

-Larry and Diane H both asked about the issues with the lifeguards including the undocumented 501 3 c and the invalid EIN number.
+Larry and Diane H both asked about the issues with the lifeguards including the undocumented 501(c)(3) and the EIN number that does not agree to any tax exempt entity on the IRS files.
 Dennis stated that people made donations with the assumption it was deductible and asked if we have an obligation to notify those who gave.
 Roy said this was a good question but would be up to the commissioners.
 The check book balance for the lifeguard account as of March 31.2017 was about $23,000 but no one really knows how much was collected or spent.
 Roy will evaluate the bank statements.
 There is also a need to inventory various assets that have been given to the lifeguards and to coordinate with insurance records and depreciation for bigger items.

 The lifeguard account has no new deposits this year.
 The Town Manager stated that he has two statements from 2017 with a monthly fee and little interest.
 Diane T asked if the lifeguards have been told to bring any further donations through the town.
 This is not likely to be a major concern for the IRS due to the relatively small amount of money involved.
 Dennis was concerned for the businesses who were likely the major donors.
 Steve volunteered to talk to the Dewey Business Partnership to advise them of the situation.